top of page

 ARTICLE 7 - MEMBERS

-a) Honorary members are those who have given service to the Association and who are exempt from payment.
+2. Honorary members are those who have given outstanding service to the Association and who are exempt from payment.

-All members must accept the Articles and agree to the internal rules as displayed on the web-site.
+All members must accept the Articles and agree to the internal rules as displayed on the Association’s website.

 ARTICLE 8 - LOSS OF MEMBERSHIP

-c) Failure to pay the annual fee within 30 days of it becoming due as notified by the Association,
+1. Failure to pay the annual fee within 30 days of it becoming due as notified by the Association

 ARTICLE 9 - RESOURCES